RakhaGalih/kuas/README.md

-## Introducing Kuas - Your Versatile Drawing and Note-Taking App 🎨📝
+## Kuas - Your Versatile Drawing and Note-Taking App 🎨📝

 Kuas is a user-friendly app that offers both drawing and note-taking capabilities.
 Whether you're an artist or need a place to jot down ideas, Kuas has you covered.